Markf1994/segretaria-digitale-frontend/README.md

 The backend must send an `Access-Control-Allow-Origin` header allowing the frontend's domain (or `*`) so that features like the Excel import work.
 You can enable a CORS middleware or configure your framework to add this header.

-Once the environment variables are set you can run `uvicorn main:app` to launch the API.
+After applying the Alembic migrations
+(`alembic -c backend/alembic.ini upgrade head`) you can start the API with `uvicorn backend.main:app`.

 ## License